 Glaucoma is diagnosed on the basis of the symptoms and by measuring the pressure in the eye.

-The treatment depends on the cause of the glaucoma.
+The treatment depends on the cause of the glaucoma and is performed on an outpatient basis.
 Eye drops can be administered to lower the eye pressure.
 If there is an obstruction which prevents the outflow of intraocular fluid, this can be remedied with surgery.